COMPLAINTS AND DISCIPLINE

 Hist.: BMT 1-2009, f.
 2-13-09, cert. ef.
 3-1-09; BMT 4-2011, f.
 12-1-11, cert. ef.
 1-1-12

-The Board may deny, conditionally grant, restrict, suspend or revoke a license, impose probation, reprimand, censure, impose remedial education or corrective actions, and/or impose a civil penalty for any of the following reasons:
+The Board may deny, conditionally grant, restrict, suspend or revoke a license or permit, impose probation, reprimand, censure, impose remedial education or corrective actions, and/or impose a civil penalty for any of the following reasons:

 (1) Practicing massage or representing one's self as a massage therapist without a current active license issued by the Board;